 The Minister for x recommends that the Committee:

 2. agree that...

-3. agree in principle, subject to the further work requested in paragraph 4 below, that...
+3. agree in principle, subject to the report-back referred to in recommendation 4 below, that...

 5. invite the Minister for...

 8.1 agree to...

 11. note that on 1 August 2017, the Cabinet Legislation Committee agreed...
 [LEG-17-MIN-0035];

 12. agree to recommend that Cabinet rescind the decision referred to in recommendation 11; and instead...